elymma/TFL-Travel-Dashboard-Dash-App/README.md

 * Weakness: when multiple non-consecutive years are chosen to be displayed (e.g. 2010, 2014 and 2018), they are joined by a straight line that does not accurately represent the usage over the unselected time period.
 This could be improved by only allowing the user to select consecutive time periods e.g. 2010, 2011 and 2013 but not 2010, 2013 and 2017.
 * Weakness: the user cannot isolate data according to travel mode.
-This would be usfeul for TFL Associated Employees only interested in specific travel modes.
+This would be useful for TFL Associated Employees only interested in specific travel modes.
 This could be improved by adding a checklist with a callback to select data for individual travel modes.